-- The NPMA recommends pest control documentation that includes material safety data sheets, a log book of all pest sightings and treatments, and copies of pest management technicians’ licenses and insurance.
+The NPMA recommends pest control documentation that includes material safety data sheets, a log book of all pest sightings and treatments, and copies of pest management Pros’ licenses and insurance.

 Conduct regular inspections and foster an open dialogue with your pest management professional.
 Come audit time, you’ll be glad you did.
 And let’s be honest, it’s no fun to celebrate success alone.